Derived structures in the Langlands Correspondence

 \subsection{What do we mean by ``derived structures in the Langlands correspondence''?}

-The adjective ``derived'' has come to be applied to various constructions in mathematics, sometimes with very different meanings.
+The adjective ``derived'' has come to be applied to various constructions in mathematics, often with quite different meanings.
 For example, ``derived functors'', ``derived categories'', and ``derived algebraic geometry'' are some of the instances that we will encounter.
-Generally speaking, the word ``derived'' refers to an enhancement of mathematical constructions that incorporates homotopy theory (broadly construed).
+Generally speaking, the word ``derived'' refers to an enhancement of mathematical constructions that incorporates homotopy theory.
 The past ten years have seen the rapid development of applications of homotopy theory to the Langlands correspondence, on several different fronts.
 Let us give an overview of those aspects which will be touched upon in this survey.